Edit on GitHub

 - Create a

-Connectorobject with port name, baud rate, and protocol version to manage the communication.(Only protocol 2.0 is supported)int main(){ dynamixel::Connector connector("/dev/ttyACM0", 57600); - Create a
+Connectorobject with port name and baud rate to manage the communication.int main(){ dynamixel::Connector connector("/dev/ttyACM0", 57600); - Create a

 Motorobject for each Dynamixel servo you want to control, using thecreateMotormethod of theConnectorclass. - This method takes the motor ID as an argument and returns a unique pointer to a